 Is the Forest Really Haunted?

-Maybe that explains why people try to climb it (I would not recommend).
-People have even said they can hear the faint sounds of the music and laughter from when the chateau had seen better days… Who really knows… But it’s still fun to imagine, especially if you’re into that ghostly sort of thing..
+Maybe that explains why people try to climb it (I would not recommend it).
+People have even said they can hear the faint sounds of the music and laughter from when the chateau had seen better days… Who really knows… But it’s still fun to imagine, especially if you’re into that ghostly sort of thing.

-If you’re not into the haunted scene, you could totally come just to enjoy a picnic like I did.
+If you’re not into the haunted scene, you could totally come just to enjoy a picnic as I did.
 This forest is also great for hiking.

 Aaahh.. the White Mountains.
 You may have read about them in one of the many poems Robert Frost wrote.
 He was smitten with the beauty of New Hampshire’s landscape and who could blame him… it’s refreshing.
 Fall has always been my favorite time of year to explore.